intel/cri-resource-manager/cmd/memtierd/README.md

   kernel.
 The default is "bpftrace", that is recommended and works with 6.X Linux kernels. "perf" is an alternative for the first DAMON versions in Linux kernels 5.15 and 5.16.
-Both connect to the `damon_aggregation` trace point.
+Both connect to the `damon_aggregation` tracepoint.

 - `kdamondslist` specifies which kdamond instances in the system (see `/sys/kernel/mm/damon/admin/kdamonds`) are used by this damon tracker instance.
-(This option has no effect if using legacy debugfs interface.)
+This option has no effect if using legacy debugfs interface.
 Example: track memory using two kernel threads: kdamond.3 and kdamond.5: `kdamondslist: [3, 5]`.

 - `nrkdamonds` specifies how many kdamond instances are initialized in the system in case there is currently 0 in `/sys/kernel/mm/damon/admin/kdamonds/nr_kdamonds`.
-The number should be sufficient for all damon trackers that may run in the system, and not updated once it is initialized, because changing the value is not possible when there are `kdamond` threads running.
-If this file contains a non-zero value, the system parameter is considered to be managed by someone else, and this damon tracker will not change it.
+The number should be sufficient for all damon trackers that may run in the system, and should not be updated once it is initialized, because changing the value is not possible when there are `kdamond` threads running.
+If this file contains a non-zero value, the damon tracker considers this system parameter to be managed by someone else, and will not change it.
 Example: `nrkdamonds: 8` allows using values 0-7 in `kdmaondslist`'s of damon tracker configurations in the system.
+The default is 0, that is, someone else like system admin is expected to initialize `nr_kdamonds` to be large enough to include kdamonds specified in `kdamondslist`.

 - `interface` specifies the configuration interface of DAMON.
 Value 0 is autodetect: prefer `sysfs` and fallback to `debugfs` if not